mahdi-shafiei/STAT-4830/section/1/notes.md

 \|f'(x)\| \le \varepsilon
 $$

-One might think "minimizer means derivative is zero."
-However, that statement is only guaranteed for **interior** local minimizers in unconstrained problems (or more generally when the minimizer is not stuck on the boundary of the feasible set).
-With constraints, minimizers can sit at the boundary and have nonzero derivative.
-We will return to constraints later (projection methods and KKT conditions).
+It's a bit more complicated to explain stationarity in constrained problems.
+Indeed, for constrained problems minimizers can occur at the "boundary" of constraint sets, and we need to introduce appropriate "lagrange multipliers" to quantify how "stationary" a given point is.
+We will leave this discussion. to another lecture.

 Nonconvex problems can have many stationary points: local minima, local maxima, and flat points.
 In nonconvex ML, convergence guarantees often target stationarity rather than global optimality.